Python-Based GeoImagery Dataset Development for Deep Learning-Driven Forest Wildfire Detection

 EfficientNet Tan & Le, 2019 is a CNN architecture that uniformly scales network width, depth, and resolution with a fixed set of scaling coefficients.
 EfficientNet’s architecture begins with a base model, EfficientNet-B0, designed to find the optimal baseline network configuration.
 The following versions of the network are further scaled versions of B0, offering multiple models for different computational budgets.

 For this project, Efficient-B0 is adapted, trained, and tested using pre- and post-wildfire RGB GeoTIFF imagery pairs from the CWGID.
 To do this, an approach commonly known as Early Fusion (EF) is employed, where six-channel GeoTIFF files that combine the image pairs into a single input are built (see Figure 7).
-To use this, a custom function that allows the use of 6-channel GeoTIFF data with Efficient-B0 is built with the rasterio library and Keras’ Sequence function (see Code 6).
+To use this, a custom function that allows the use of 6-channel GeoTIFF data with Efficient-B0 is built with the rasterio library and Keras’ Sequence function (see Program 6).

 from keras.utils import Sequence